Today is

 For the Fish

 Score the fish a couple of times in the thickened region.
-Heat a tablespoon of duck fat in a non-stick frying pan.
+Heat a tablespoon of duck fat in a nonstick frying pan.
 Season both side of the fish.
-Saute the fillet skin side down, pressing the fillet down with a spatula in the beginning of the sear to prevent the fish from curling up.
-Leave the fish to sear skin side down basting the flesh side ocassionally with the duck fat.
+Sauté the fillet skin side down, pressing the fillet down with a spatula in the beginning of the sear to prevent the fish from curling up.
+Leave the fish to sear skin side down basting the flesh side occasionally with the duck fat.
 After about two minutes the flesh side will begin to turn opaque.
 Flip the fish and turn off the heat to let it cook through.
 A knife should easily slide through the fish.

 For the Vegetables